-All expenses are recognised in the statement of comprehensive income on an accrual basis.
+All expenses are recognised in the statement of comprehensive income on an accruals basis.

-Management fees and costs covers certain ordinary expenses such as Responsible Entity fees, investment management fees, custodian fees, and administration and audit fees and other operating expense.
+Management fees and costs covers certain ordinary expenses such as Responsible Entity fees, investment management fees, custodian fees, and administration and audit fees.

 g.
 Income tax